gowrish28gog/Assisted_learning_app/README.md

 ### Dataset Overview

 SQuAD v1.1 is a widely used benchmark dataset for evaluating machine learning models in the task of machine reading comprehension.
 It consists of over 100,000 question-answer pairs based on a diverse set of articles from the English Wikipedia.
 The dataset is designed to help train models in the task of extractive question answering, where the goal is to extract a precise span of text from a given context in response to a question.

+## Work in This Branch

+### Summarization Task

+* Model: Google Gemma 2.0 2B params

+* Prompt: Prompt for generating concise summary from the given text